winsrewu/multithread_downloading_proxy_for_gradle/readme.md

 History can be enabled with --with-history parameter.
 It records traffic and dumps it to /log when closed.
 Gradle proxying can be enabled with --gradle parameter.
 See configs.py for details of configuration.
 Socks5 proxying can be enabled with --socks5 parameter.
+Print environment variables about proxying with --print-env parameter.

 Refer to init.py to import CA certificates.
 Note: CA certificate import is optional and only required when using as system proxy.
 It's potentially dangerous - recommended to remove after use.